 As an entrepreneur time is one of our biggest assets.
-When growing any business, you must learn to let go of the reigns and to hire employees or VA’s.
-At the conference I met Chris Ducker, an entrepreneur who uses multiple Virtual Assistants and helps entrepreneurs get set up with their own VA’s.
-Virtual assistants will help you become more effective and allow you to focus on the big picture stuff.
-VA’s can take care of website updates, social media management, powerpoint creation, and so on.
-To learn more about VA’s check out Chris Duckers site by clicking here.
+When growing any business, you must learn to let go of the reigns and to hire employees or VA's.
+At the conference I met Chris Ducker, an entrepreneur who uses multiple Virtual Assistants and helps entrepreneurs get set up with their own VA's.
+Virtual assistants will help you become more effective by offering a phone answering service and this will enable you to focus on the bigger picture of the businesses operations.
+VA's can take care of website updates, social media management, powerpoint creation, and so on.
+To learn more about VA's check out Chris Duckers site by clicking here.
 You can also check out sites like Odesk and Elance.

 5. Start a Podcast

 Podcasting is starting to blow up and for good reason, people love to learn!
 Podcasts allow multi-taskers to learn while driving to work, exercising, walking the dog, or on the airplane.
 All you have to do is head over to iTunes and you'll find hundreds of thousands of podcasts to listen to.
 I listen to podcasts all the time about business, internet marketing, sports, and news.
 Here is a list of a few of my favorite Free podcasts for business owners and bloggers.